vibe-lab-gsd/kids-independent-travel/output/data-assembly.md

 The full independence variable takes one of the following 6 values to describe who was with the child on their trip to school:
-    * 'alone': There was only one person (the child) on the trip.
+    * 1 = alone: There was only one person (the child) on the trip.
-    * 'with_mom+dad': The child was accompanied by a male household adult and a female household adult.
+    * 21 = with mom and dad: The child was accompanied by a male household adult _and_ a female household adult.
-    * 'with_mom': The child was accompanied by a female household adult but no male household adult.
+    * 22 = with mom: The child was accompanied by a female household adult but no male household adult.
-    * 'with_dad': The child was accompanied by a male household adult but no female household adult.
+    * 23 = with dad: The child was accompanied by a male household adult but no female household adult.
-    *'with_sibling': The child was accompanied by household children, but no household adults or non-household members.
+    * 3 = with sibling: The child was accompanied by household children, but no household adults or non-household members.
-    *'others': The child was accompanied by non-household members and no household members were on the trip.
+    * 24 = with non-household: The child was accompanied by non-household members and no household members were on the trip.
-* 'ind_3a': (string) A simplified independence variable.
+* 'ind_3': A simplified independence variable.
 One of:
-    * 'alone': Same as 'alone' in the full independence variable
+    * 1 = alone: Same as 1 (alone) in the full independence variable
-    * 'with adults': Combination of 'with_mom+dad', 'with_mom',
-'with_dad', and 'with_non_hh'.
+    * 2 = with adults: Combination of these values from the full independence variable:
+        * 21 (with mom and dad)
+        * 22 (with_mom)
+        * 23 (with_dad)
+        * 24 (with non-household)
-    * 'with_kids': same as 'with_sibling' in the full independence variable.
+    * 3 = with kids: same as 3 (with sibling) in the full independence variable.
-* 'ind_3b': (string) Same as 'ind_3a', but the 'with_non_hh' variable is
+* 'ind_3_alt': Same as 'ind_3a', but trips with non-household members (indpendence = 3) are classified as trips with kids.
-grouped with the 'with_kids' category.
 Since we don't know if the non-household members are kids or adults, we might want to test it both ways and see if it effects the result.